Meutya Hafid

 Meutya Viada Hafid (born 3 May 1978 in Bandung, West Java) is an Indonesian newscaster and politician.
-Since October 2019, she has been Chair of the First Commission of the People's Representative Council, responsible for matters regarding national defense, foreign affairs, information, communications, and intelligence.
-She is now the 8th Minister of Communication and Digital Affairs of Indonesia.
+Since October 2019, she has been chair of the First Commission of the People's Representative Council, responsible for matters regarding national defense, foreign affairs, information, communications, and intelligence.
+She is now the 8th minister of communication and digital affairs of Indonesia.
 She is a member of the Golkar Party.

-Before entering politics, Hafid is a journalist for Indonesian TV news channel Metro TV.
+Before entering politics, Hafid was a journalist for Indonesian TV news channel Metro TV.

 Early life and education

 She was born on 3 May 1978, in Bandung, Indonesia.

 She attended SMP Negeri 1 Jakarta, a secondary school in Menteng, Indonesia, followed by SMA Negeri 8 Jakarta in Tebet, Indonesia.
 She then moved to Singapore, where she studied at Crescent Girls' School.

 After completing her schooling, she pursued higher education in Australia and Indonesia.
 She earned a Bachelor of Engineering (BEng) in Manufacturing Engineering from the University of New South Wales, Australia, and later obtained a Master of Arts (M.A.) in Political Science from the University of Indonesia.